 Melania Trump’s first White House Christmas in 2017, “Time-Honored Traditions”, celebrated American heritage with decorations that featured the seal of every US state and territory.
 Her tree in the Blue Room was surrounded by symbolic ornaments displaying national traditions.

 Jill Biden’s 2021 theme, “Gifts from the Heart”, highlighted core American values of faith, family, and service.
-Each room in the White House showcased a different “gift”, including a tree and different handcrafted ornaments representing harmony and hope.
+Each room in the White House showcased a different “gift”, including a tree and various handcrafted ornaments representing harmony and hope.

 Each first lady’s contribution reflects cultural, historical, and personal preferences during her time, turning White House Christmas decorations into a blend of tradition, art, and national symbolism.